The Ultimate Guide to Affiliate World Asia 2018 – Bangkok

 Like always, we'll be at the Meet Market on both days with a full team.
 Stop by and say hi – we’ll be at at Booth H15, near the center of the exhibition.
 We’re excited to meet performance marketers from around the world, whether you work with us already or not!

 A bit about us

-Advidi is a global performance marketing network based in Amsterdam, with fast guaranteed payments, an internal Business Intelligence team, exclusive in-house creatives, 140+ GEOs and thousands of offers (including many exclusives across the world).
+Advidi is a global affiliate network based in Amsterdam, with fast guaranteed payments, 140+ GEOs and thousands of offers (many exclusive).

 We believe in putting people before profits, which means we focus on developing long-term relationships with affiliates and advertisers alike.
 Our primary verticals are Dating, iGaming, Health & Beauty, Gaming and Mainstream, while our focus is on helping our partners find exclusive offers, optimize campaigns and deliver the best possible traffic to our trusted advertisers.

 We can’t hide our excitement.
-Follow our social media channels for updates on the event, industry news and more useful stuff to help you get in the Affiliate World Asia 2018 mindset.
+Follow our social media channels for updates on Thai culture, industry news and more useful stuff to help you get in the Affiliate World Asia 2018 mindset.
 Feel free to book a meeting below... and if you found this guide useful, please help us build the anticipation by sharing it!